rikulo/rikulo-docs/docs/Views/Fundamentals/Show_Web_Content.md

 #Show Web Content

-You can use [TextView](api:view) embed web content in your application.
+You can use [TextView](api:view) to display web content in your application.
 To do so, you simply instantiate it with the `html` constructor and then attach it to the hierarchy tree of views.

     view.addChild(new TextView.html('''
       <ul>